aglover/lickety-split-HTML-5-apps/labs/lab3/README.md

 Note how in Node's case, you don't deploy this to some web container (like you would, for example, with a Java web app).
 The Node app itself is a web server as seen from the line `app.listen`.

 As you can see, the Node platform exudes conciseness.
+But wait!
+Do you ask yourself if things could things get any easier?
+Yes, someone shouts.
+"Yes they can!
+Check out [CoffeeScript](http://coffeescript.org/)!"